I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_tcp_ip_checksum_offload.md

 #### Encapsulation

-Encapsulation settings for IPv6 receive.
+Encapsulation settings for IPv4 receive.
 For more information about this member, see the
        following Remarks section.

-#### IpExtensionHeadersSupported
+#### IpOptionsSupported

-A ULONG value that a miniport driver sets to indicate that the miniport adapter can validate
+A ULONG value that a miniport driver sets to indicate that a miniport adapter can validate an IP
-       checksums on IPv6 packets that contain extension headers.
+       checksum for an IPv4 receive packet that contains IP options or to indicate that this capability is enabled or disabled.

 #### TcpOptionsSupported

 A ULONG value that a miniport driver sets to indicate that a miniport adapter can calculate a
-       checksum for an IPv6 receive packet whose TCP header contains TCP options or to indicate that this capability is enabled or disabled.
+       TCP checksum for an IPv4 receive packet that contains TCP options or to indicate that this capability is enabled or disabled.

 #### TcpChecksum

+A ULONG value that a miniport driver sets to indicate that a miniport adapter can validate the
+       TCP checksum for an IPv4 receive packet or to indicate that this capability is enabled or disabled.

+#### UdpChecksum

 A ULONG value that a miniport driver sets to indicate that a miniport adapter can validate an
-       IPv6 receive packet's TCP checksum or to indicate that this capability is enabled or disabled.
+       IPv4 receive packet's UDP checksum or to indicate that this capability is enabled or disabled.

-#### UdpChecksum
+#### IpChecksum

-A ULONG value that a miniport driver sets to indicate that a miniport adapter can validate a UDP
+A ULONG value that a miniport driver sets to indicate that a miniport adapter can validate an IP
-       checksum for an IPv6 receive packet or to indicate that this capability is enabled or disabled.
+       checksum for an IPv4 receive packet or to indicate that this capability is enabled or disabled.

 `IPv6Transmit`